irisfaustina/langchain-playground/README.md

 # langchain-setup

 Langchain official tutorials.
-Featured frameworks include Langchain for invoking LLMs, Langgraph for agentic architecture, and Langsmith for orchestration.
+Featured frameworks include Langchain for invoking LLMs, Langgraph for agentic architecture, and Langsmith for orchestration. z

 All examples are in Jupyter Notebook format with notes in the comments.
 RAG examples to come.